 We love hearing about entrepreneurs who make a living while they’re on the road, which is why we’re super excited to introduce you to Abigail King.

 As a former doctor, Abigail left that life behind in pursuit of traveling, writing, and working with travel companies like National Geographic Traveler and Lonely Planet.
-She also runs creative online courses with her community on The Social Footprint.

 Read on to hear more about how Abigail makes a living doing what she loves from anywhere, how she stays productive, and her favorite morning beverage among other business and life insights.